McOwska/McOwska/README.md

 🔜 Starting Master’s in AI and Language at Stockholm University

-Privatly a high-altitude hiker 🌋 , piano player 🎹 and former equestrian 🏇
+Privatly a hiker 🌋 , piano player 🎹 and former equestrian 🏇

 <!--